Skip to main content

 How is residency for tuition purposes established or determined?

-1. If you graduated from a Wisconsin high school and your parents have lived continuously in Wisconsin during
+1. If you graduated from a Wisconsin high school and your parents have lived continuously in Wisconsin during the 12 months prior to your enrollment.

-2. If one of your parents lives in Wisconsin and you are a tax dependent of one of your parents, you may be
+2. If one of your parents has lived in Wisconsin continuously for at least 12 months and one of your parents claims you as a tax dependent.

-the last 12 months to begin full-time employment in Wisconsin, or plans to do so before the beginning of the term for which you are applying, you may be eligible to pay resident fees.
+7. If you, your spouse, or someone who claims you as a federal tax dependent moved to Wisconsin within the last 12 months to begin full-time employment in Wisconsin, or plans to do so before the beginning of the term for which you are applying, you may be eligible to pay resident fees.
 The full-time employment must be accepted before an application for admission is submitted.

 How can I prove Wisconsin residency?